rerkted/PROJECT-ELK/README.md

 	sudo docker start elk

-Check is the ELK container is running:
+Check if the ELK container is running:

 	sudo docker ps